The Power of 10+: Applying Placemaking at Every Scale

 The Power of 10+ is a concept PPS developed to evaluate and facilitate Placemaking at multiple city scales.
 It is a powerful tool for generating constructive conversations to identify targeted Placemaking efforts.
 Cities succeed or fail at the human scale – the place scale – and this scale is often overlooked.
 The Power of 10+ shows how paying attention to the human experience when building a city’s destinations and districts can have immediate and widespread impacts.

-At the core of the Power of 10 is the idea that any great place itself needs to offer at least 10 things to do or 10 reasons to be there.
-These could include a place to sit, playgrounds to enjoy, art to touch, music to hear, food to eat, history to experience, and people to meet.
-Ideally, some of these activities are unique to that particular spot and are interesting enough to keep people coming back.
-The local folks who use the space most regularly are the best source of ideas for what uses will work best.
+The idea behind this concept is that places thrive when users have a range of reasons (10+) to be there.
+These might include a place to sit, playgrounds to enjoy, art to touch, music to hear, food to eat, history to experience, and people to meet.
+Ideally, some of these activities will be unique to that particular place, reflecting the culture and history of the surrounding community.
+Local residents who use this space most regularly will be the best source of ideas for which uses will work best.

-It’s the Placemakers’ role to encourage everyone to think about what’s special in their communities.
+It is the role of Placemakers to encourage everyone to think about what’s special in their communities.
 How many quality places are located nearby, and how are they connected?
-Are there places that should be more meaningful but aren’t?
-Answering these questions can help residents and stakeholders determine -both individually and collectively- where they need to focus their energies.
+Are there places that should be recognized but aren’t?
+Answering these questions can help residents and stakeholders determine where they need to focus their energies, both individually and collectively.